Riptod/Cinema/README.md

 * [Authors](#authors)

 ## <a name="description"></a>Project description
-This project includes the purchase of tickets for sessions in the cinema, registration and user login, the creation of films, cinema halls, tickets.
+This REST Api project includes the purchase of tickets for sessions in the cinema, registration and user login, the creation of films, cinema halls, tickets.
 There is also a shopping cart and a history of its orders.

+For testing should use Postman.
 ## <a name="structure"></a>Project Structure
 * Java 11
 * Maven 4.0.0